Ending a Fixed Term Tenancy

 If the owner/agent wants you to move out before your agreement expires, you can ask the owner to compensate you for the reasonable costs you will incur in moving out early (such as electricity, gas and telephone re-connection fees and removal costs).

-If you want to move out before the agreement expires, the owner may ask you to pay the reasonable costs they will incur as a result (such as advertising and rent until new tenants are found).
+If you want to move out before the agreement expires, the owner may ask you to pay the reasonable costs they will incur as a result (such as advertising and rent until new tenants are found) and must be stated in the lease agreement.
 Make sure you get any agreement in writing.

 You breach the agreement